illuminating care

 invisible illnesses

-You might have landed here because your health professional told you about me, or a friend, or you saw my name pop up in a Facebook support group.
+Welcome!
+You might have landed here because your health professional told you about us, or a friend, or you saw our name pop up in a support group.
 Welcome!
 And please know that you’re not alone.

-The people I love to help have a lot in common:
+The people we love to help have a lot in common:

 • Unpredictable levels of function - able to do something one day, and feeling completely spent the next